Lubula/Ecommerce-Customer-Analytics-Using-Machine-Learning/README.md

 0. dataset: E-Commerce _Customer_Behavior.csv

-1. Neural Networks
+1. Data Preprocessing And Build Neural Networks:
-Feedforward Neural Networks: Utilizes a feedforward neural network to predict customer churn based on various features.
+   A. Feedforward Neural Networks: Utilizes a feedforward neural network to predict customer churn based on various features.
-Convolutional Neural Networks (CNN): Explores using CNNs to analyze image-related features, if applicable.
-Recurrent Neural Networks (RNN): Investigates the use of RNNs to capture sequential patterns in customer behavior.
+   B. Recurrent Neural Networks (RNN): Investigates the use of RNNs to capture sequential patterns in customer behavior.
+   C. Not using Convolutional Neural Networks (CNN): do not have image-related features in dataset

-2. Unsupervised Learning Models
-Clustering: Implements K-Means, Hierarchical, and DBSCAN clustering algorithms to segment customers based on their behavior.
+2. Unsupervised Learning Model, Clustering: Implements K-Means, Hierarchical, and DBSCAN clustering algorithms to segment customers based on their behavior.

 3. Dimensionality Reduction
 Principal Component Analysis (PCA): Reduces the dimensionality of the dataset using PCA to visualize high-dimensional data and improve model performance.